DanChianucci/Eagle2Kicad/readme.txt

-This project is intended to eventually be able to convert an Eagle project to kicad without having eagle installed.
+These python scripts will eventually be able to convert an Eagle 6.0+ Project into a Kicad Project.

+For now it is only able to convert .brd files

 All scripts are written in the python 3.2 grammer.
 The project is currently in the early stages, so please try it out and report any issues to the issue tracker.

-It will only work with eagle files made with Eagle 6.0 and higher

-The board will show up in kicad centered in the red sheet

-Files:
-	Eagle2kicad.py:
-		Converts an eagle .brd to a kicad .brd so far

-		So Far:
-			Modules
-				Names/Values
-				Pads
-				Graphics
-					Lines
-					Arcs
-					Circles
-					Polygon

-			Signal
-				Connections
-				Tracks
-				Vias

-			PCB Edges

-			Graphics:
-				Lines
-				Arcs
-				Text
-				Circles

-		Not Yet:
-			Zones
+So far Converting between Boards does everything except the following:

-				(For some reason they show up but can't be filled... then they dissappear)
+	Zones: they show up but can't be filled...then they dissappear) Text in modules

-			Modules:
-				Text
-				Graphics
-					Rectangles
-				Names/Values textLayer
+	Names/Values textLayer in modules

-			Graphics:
-				Rectangles
+	Rectangle graphics

+To use:
+	-copy the Eagle file to the BOARD directory
+	-run brdConverter.py (in the BOARD directory)
+	-it will ask for the name of an input file, and output file -the input file is the name of the file you just copied